Fashion (2008 film): Plot

-Meghna becomes an overnight success, ends her relationship with Manav and begins an affair with Abhijit.
+Meghna becomes an overnight success, ends her relationship with Manav, and begins an affair with Abhijit.
 Meanwhile, Janet goes to work for designer Rahul Arora.
-Rahul's mother becomes increasingly concerned about his sexual orientation so he asks Janet to marry him.
-Shonali's drug abuse worsens and she attends a rehabilitation clinic.
+Rahul's mother becomes increasingly concerned about his sexual orientation, so he asks Janet to marry him.
+Shonali's drug abuse worsens, and she attends a rehabilitation clinic.
 Meghna pays the price of her increasing fame by losing her close friends due to her changed attitude towards them.
-She becomes pregnant with Abhijit's child, and reluctantly has an abortion due to conditions in her contract.
+She becomes pregnant with Abhijit's child and reluctantly has an abortion due to conditions in her contract.
 After realizing that she was deceived in her relationship, Meghna tells Abhijit's wife about their relationship, and Abhijit ends Meghna's contract with Panache.
 Upset at the turn of events, Meghna descends into alcoholism; at a rave party she uses cocaine and unwittingly has a one-night stand.
 When sober, she feels guilty and returns to her parents in Chandigarh.

-Broken and depressed, Meghna lives in Chandigarh for over a year.
+Broken and depressed, Meghna has lived in Chandigarh for over a year.
 Her father encourages her to return to Mumbai; Meghna rekindles her friendship with Janet and models for Rohit's show, where she freezes on the ramp after seeing the lights and cameras.
 She visits Manav (now an established model) to apologize and learns that he is engaged.
 Shonali appears on television as a mentally ill, homeless alcoholic; Meghna takes her in and tries to rehabilitate her.
 Meghna accepts an offer from Rahul to be the star model of his show, but a day before the show Shonali vanishes.
 Just before Meghna walks the ramp, she receives a call from the police telling her that Shonali is dead from a drug overdose.
 Meghna freezes; overcoming her grief, she walks the ramp, reviving her career and restoring her self-confidence.
-Meghna gives up drinking and smoking, and as the film closes she walks the ramp in Paris.
+Meghna gives up drinking and smoking, and as the film closes, she walks the ramp in Paris.